 - 5 cents per gallon everyday savings for Club and Gold Elite members (minimum 10 nights or 10,000 qualifying points in a calendar year)

 - 6 cents per gallon everyday savings for Platinum Elite members (40 nights or 40,000 qualifying points)

 - 7 cents per gallon everyday savings for Spire Elite (75 nights or 75,000 qualifying points) members

-Keep in mind that anyone with the IHG® Rewards Club Premier Credit Card (which just about everyone should have, given that it offers an annual free night certificate that more than justifies the $89 annual fee) automatically gets Platinum status, meaning you’d get six cents of savings per gallon.
+Keep in mind that anyone with the IHG® Rewards Club Premier Credit Card (which just about everyone should have, given that it offers an annual free night certificate) automatically gets Platinum status, meaning you’d get six cents of savings per gallon.